PRP vs PRF treatments – What’s the difference?

 Who can benefit from PRP and PRF treatments?

-Almost anyone can benefit from PRP and PRF treatments.
-As long as you’re over 18 and don’t have any medical conditions that would impact, or be impacted by, the treatment, you can benefit from it.
+Many adults may potentially benefit from PRP and PRF treatments.
+As long as you’re over 18 and don’t have any medical conditions that would impact, or be impacted by, the treatment, you may be a suitable candidate.

 If you do have any blood-related medical conditions, we would strongly recommend consulting your physician first.